Frequently Asked Questions

-If you are like most people, your knowledge of the criminal justice system is limited.
+If you are like most people, your knowledge of the Savannah criminal justice system is limited.
 When you or someone you love is accused of a crime, you are forced to learn a great deal in a short period of time.
-This section may help acquaint you with some of the most common concepts and terms in Georgia criminal law.
+This section by an experienced defense lawyer may help acquaint you with some of the most common concepts and terms in the Savannah, Georgia criminal justice system.

 Alford pleas and nolo contendere pleas are both special pleas that defendants can use to resolve their criminal case.
 When a defendant takes an Alford plea, he does not admit guilt.
 He simply acknowledges that the State of Georgia has sufficient evidence to convict him of the crime alleged.
 This resolves the case without forcing a defendant to “admit guilt.”